pkarsy/rcCalibrator/README.md

 ### 57600bps
 57600bps introduces +2.1% error.
 Suppose we have calibrated the RC oscillator and the error is +0.3%.
-Then the total error becomes +2.4% which is marginal.
-I suggest if you really need to use 57600bps in your appplication, to use an OSCCAL = OPTIMAL_OSCCAL - 4 to compensate the error.
+Then the total error becomes +2.4% which is marginal.<br/>
+I suggest if you really need to use
+57600bps in your appplication, to use an OSCCAL = OPTIMAL_OSCCAL - 4 to compensate the error.<br/>
 The modified ATmegaBOOT provided, does exactly this, but before jump to the application it sets the OSCCAL to the optimal value, because it does not know which speed the application uses.
-In that case a "OSCCAL-=4;" in setup() does the job.
+In that case a "OSCCAL-=4;" in setup() allows reliable 57600bps communication.

 ### Reasons to use an external crystal
 - Generally whenever you need better accuracy than the RC oscillator can